 People often get confused between product management and project management.
-Both are different job titles with some similarities and some dissimilarities.
+Both are different job titles with some similarities and some dissimilarities (like, there’s a difference between a product and a project).
 If you are a project manager interested in switching to a product manager’s role, you need to understand that it is a vast area and requires greater capability than your current role.
+Remember, your project management experience is really important!

 Let’s discuss what it takes to become a product manager from a project manager.